 The school follows the principle of privacy by design.
-Privacy is taken into account during every stage of the deployment of the CCTV system, including the replacement, development and upgrading.
+Privacy is considered during every stage of the deployment of the CCTV system, including the replacement, development and upgrading.

 The system is used only for the purpose of fulfilling its aims (stated in section 1.1).